Bolton, in Israel, suggests Brennan may have misused classified info, warns of meddling by four countries

 President Trump revoked Brennan's security clearance on Wednesday, saying he had politicized his security clearance and misled Congress about CIA spying in the Senate.

-A broader review of who can retain security clearances after leaving the federal government may be warranted, Bolton added.
+A larger review of who can retain security clearances after leaving the federal government may be warranted, Bolton added.

 TRUMP HITS BRENNAN AS POLITICAL 'HACK' WHO CANNOT BE TRUSTED